 Fluid trails indicate more serious leaks.
 Check the area under your car for any potential leak sources if you’re sensing changes in your braking system.

-Following a regular car maintenance guide could be tricky, especially if your current financial situation is not the best.
+Following any car maintenance guide to its full extent could be tricky, especially if your financial situation is not the best.
 However, you should never ignore issues associated with the braking system.

-Leaving brake problems unattended can result in an accident and damage other parts of your vehicle.
+Leaving brake problems unattended can result in an accident, possibly causing injuries and damaging other parts of your vehicle.
 If you notice that your brake pedal feels mushy or if you hear loud noises when you hit the brakes, don’t hesitate to take your car to a workshop.

 What does the brake warning light mean?